Current FSU Student Organizations

 Student Organization Email: firstname.lastname@example.org

-The purpose of this club is to bring together all Framingham State University students interested in fashion, design, costumes, retailing, merchandising, shopping, and fashion show production to try to better ourselves, the fashion department, as well as the surrounding community.
+The purpose of this club is to bring together all Framingham State University students interested in fashion, design, costumes, retailing, merchandising, shopping, and fashion show production and try to better ourselves, the fashion department, as well as the surrounding community.

 Student Organization Email: email@example.com